 - An updated and recent photo within the last three months only.
 Any photo older than three months will be rejected.

 - Glasses should be worn if you wear them on a daily basis.
 However, if glasses are thick-rimmed, create a glare, or have tinted lenses, they must be removed for the photo.
-Eyes need to be clearly visible for recognition purposes.
+The eyes need to be clearly visible for recognition purposes.

 - Headwear such as hats or hairpieces is not allowed.
 The only exception is for individuals wearing a headpiece due to religious or medical reasons.
 Even so, your face needs to be completely visible.

 - Hair can be down as long as it doesn’t block your face.

 - Avoid wearing a white shirt as it will not contrast with the white background.
 Other than the color, no restrictions on attire.

 - Be sure when printing the photos it doesn’t show any pixelation.
 It should be printed on good quality, semi-matte paper.

 - Keep your face relaxed and maintain a neutral expression with your mouth closed.